One Tool Is Enough: Reinforcement Learning for Repository-Level LLM Agents: Threats to Validity

 \section{Threats to Validity}

 \paragraph{Groundtruth Retrieval} A limitation of our work lies in the extraction of groundtruth locations.
 We extract modified locations directly from the \texttt{gold\_patch} in the datasets, which may ignore other patches that also resolve the issue.
-Our evaluation metrics do not take these correct alternatives into consideration.
-However, using golden patches is acceptable when comparing mutliple methods.
-If a method reveals golden locations (locations in golden patches), it undoubtedly contributes to the resolution of the issue, and the result in Table.~\ref{tab:resolve} demonstrates this claim.
+Our evaluation metrics do not consider these correct alternatives.
+However, using golden patches is acceptable when comparing multiple methods.
+If a method reveals golden locations (locations in golden patches), it undoubtedly contributes to the resolution of the issue, and the result in Table~\ref{tab:resolve} demonstrates this claim.

 \paragraph{Language Limit} Another limitation is that we only evaluate Python repositories in our experiments.
-This is because each language (C/C++, Java, etc.) has its unique language server, and we only succeed in implementing the language server of python.
+This is because each language (C/C++, Java, etc.) has its unique language server, and we only succeeded in implementing the language server of Python.
 We will implement more language servers and validate our approach on more programming languages in the future.